oxygenium-network/oxygenium/.autodoc/docs/markdown/http/src/main/scala/org/alephium/http/ServerOptions.md

 Finally, the `options` method is called on the builder object to build the `VertxFutureServerOptions` instance with the custom interceptors.

-This code is used to configure the server options for the Alephium project's HTTP server.
+This code is used to configure the server options for the Oxygenium project's HTTP server.
 By customizing the interceptors, the project can handle decoding failures in a specific way.
 The `ServerOptions` object can be imported and used in other parts of the project to access the `VertxFutureServerOptions` instance and its configured options.
 For example, it could be used to start the HTTP server with the custom interceptors:

 ```scala
 import org.oxygenium.http.ServerOptions